jotasprout/NexusOfAllRealities-Java/README.md

 # NexusOfAllRealities
-RPG character creation and use
+RPG character creation and use.
+Game and player management system for role-playing games.